FoodWeb-ROA/ROACook/ISSUES.md

 ## Issue: Preparation Self-Referencing During Save from Parser

 **Description:** When parsing a recipe containing a preparation (e.g., "Cauliflower Mash") which itself contains an ingredient with a similar name (e.g., "cauliflower"), the ingredient is incorrectly resolved to the preparation itself during the pre-processing stage (`recipeProcessor.ts`).
-This leads to a self-referencing entry in the `preparation_ingredients` table when the dish is saved.
+This leads to a self-referencing entry in the `preparation_components` table when the dish is saved.

 **Status:** Unresolved (Persistent bad data likely)

 **Attempted Fixes:**
 *   Modified `recipeProcessor.ts` (`processParsedRecipe` function) to check if a matched sub-ingredient ID is the same as the parent preparation ID.
 If they match, the sub-ingredient is treated as unmatched.
     *   **Result:** Logs confirmed this check worked correctly during pre-processing, and the sub-ingredient was marked as unmatched (`ingredient_id: null`).
-However, the self-reference still appears in the saved data, suggesting that either the save logic (`handleSaveDish`/`createNewPreparation`) incorrectly handles the `null` ID later, or (more likely) previously saved bad data in `preparation_ingredients` is not being cleaned up by the current dish overwrite logic.
+However, the self-reference still appears in the saved data, suggesting that either the save logic (`handleSaveDish`/`createNewPreparation`) incorrectly handles the `null` ID later, or (more likely) previously saved bad data in `preparation_components` is not being cleaned up by the current dish overwrite logic.

 ## Issue: Missing Time/Yield for Preparations When Saving Dish from Parser